How Do I Find a Lender?

 Product Selection and Price

 Ask your loan officer how they will determine the best loan for you.
 Is it based only on what they have to offer, or is this truly the best choice regardless of where you take your business?
 Most companies offer the most popular mortgage products available, but product selection is still important.
 When you have a rate quote in hand, it is a good idea to compare it with other lenders.
 Compare fees as well as interest rates.
-When you’ve made your final decision and submitted an application, review the Good Faith Estimate carefully.
+When you’ve made your final decision and submitted an application, review the Loan Estimate carefully.
 Ask questions about anything you don’t understand.
 If you don’t feel comfortable with the answers, it may be time to consider another lender.